malcolmessaid/10print/README.md

 # 10print.js

-Upon running node 10print.js, a random first-line of a famous novel will appear in terminal, with some words randomly replaced/
+Upon running node 10print.js, a random first-line of a famous novel will appear in terminal, with some words randomly replaced.

 In order to run the script, you need to have fetch installed.
 I believe that is the only mandatory package.